jons/life/README.md

 me too.

-generate a dense grid of size 111 or so, turn on the debugging output, and run it for just 4-5 steps. it is plainly visible.
+generate a dense (live) grid of dimension=111 or so, turn on the debugging output, and run it for just 4-5 steps. it is plainly visible, broadly speaking cells die out along the top and right sides of the grid regardless of the initial state.

 __you execute a different program for each cell because of the relative positions in the machine fetch algorithm. suppose instead you were to find the extents of